smolijar/gitwiki-thesis/src/implementation/scrolling.md

 The loop theoretically runs forever.
 In practice it causes irritating scroll shivering momentum on the scrolled element.

-At first I naively though I could prevent this behavior, by forbidding the listeners to execute two times in a row through a variable -- meaning the other handler is required to run forcing a switched execution of the two.
+At first I naively thought I could prevent this behavior, by forbidding the listeners to execute two times in a row through a variable -- meaning the other handler is required to run forcing a switched execution of the two.
 I implemented this using one shared binary indicator.
 This however proved insufficient in practice, because, while it fixed the issue, it introduced an opposite problem -- blocking two fast consecutive scroll events on the single component.
 In testing it showed that the scroll events are fired more rapidly, than the circular loop-back is able to finish.